rotaract5040/rotaract5040.github.io/_pace/faq.md

 ###### What day should I arrive and depart Vancouver?

-Participants should arrive the evening of Monday 21 August ready to start the program the morning of Tuesday 22 August.
-The program is set to end on Thursday 31 August, 2023.
+Participants should arrive the evening of Wednesday 23 August ready to start the program the morning of Thursday 24 August.
+The program is set to end on Saturday 2 September, 2023.

 ###### How do I know if I need a visa to visit Canada?